 Take Edmond Burke for example.
 On the surface he appears like any other 47-year-old white-collar businessman and of precious little threat to anyone other than himself.
 He’s pretty much any fraudster or mugger’s wet dream, a spineless douche just begging to be exploited and unlikely to be able to offer any resistance whatsoever should things come to blows.
 Indeed, should you be looking to make a quick ten bucks, then Edmond would be the ideal person to challenge to an arm wrestle as, chances are, you could psyche him out before he’d even taken his seat.
 However, looks can be mighty deceiving.
 You see, a man is never more dangerous than when he has nothing whatsoever left to lose and he fits that particular bill rather snugly.

 Stuart Gordon has carved out a successful career in horror.
 Traditionally inspired by the likes of H.P.
 Lovecraft, here he opts to elucidate the words of one of the greatest literary minds in modern history, New York playwright David Mamet.
 Perhaps the most successful translation of his work came in 1992 when James Foley brilliantly adapted his Pulitzer and Tony-prize winning play Glengarry Glen Ross for the silver screen.
 Here Gordon tackles Mamet’s one-act 1982 play of the same title and, while his versatility as a filmmaker has never been in question, it is refreshing to see him move so far from his comfort zone.
-Edmond most closely echoes Joel Schumacher’s Falling Down and chronicles the spiralling events of a single night much like Martin Scorsese’s magnificent 1985 black comedy After Hours.
+Edmond most closely echoes Joel Schumacher’s Falling Down and chronicles the spiraling events of a single night much like Martin Scorsese’s magnificent 1985 black comedy After Hours.
 Moreover, it makes for a fascinating and thought-provoking character study.

-Our main protagonist Edmond (a perfectly cast William H. Macy) has been married to the same woman, working in the same soul-destroying job, walking the same pre-destined course and practising the same ideology for years now and feels sedated and trapped.
+Our main protagonist Edmond (a perfectly cast William H. Macy) has been married to the same woman, working in the same soul-destroying job, walking the same pre-destined course and practicing the same ideology for years now and feels sedated and trapped.
 On his way home from work one evening he decides to pay a visit to a fortune-teller and, twelve death-themed Tarot cards in succession later, is informed that he is not where he belongs.
 Taking this literally, he stomps off home to cut ties with his wife (Rebecca Pidgeon) in no uncertain terms, blaming her for emasculating him and making it crystal clear to her that she no longer stimulates him either intellectually or sexually, before heading off into the night, much to her disgust.

 On his travels, he stops off at a bar to drown his sorrows and here he meets a fellow patron (the ever-brilliant Joe Mantegna) and pours out his woes over a drink.
 To his surprise, the openly bigoted man sympathizes with his plight and encourages further affirmative action.
 This is all the green light Edmond needs to head off in search of his epiphany.

-Given that his testicles have spent years inside his wife’s jewellery box, seedy locales offer just the shot in the arm that Edmond desperately needs.
+Given that his testicles have spent years inside his wife’s jewelry box, seedy locales offer just the shot in the arm that Edmond desperately needs.
 These include a local gentleman’s bar, peep show and high-class bordello and two things are consistent with all of these establishments: deceit and greed.
 Hidden charges and false advertising leave him exasperated and things only get worse as he enters into a game of fixed three-card Monte with a pair of street hustlers and ends up beaten in a back alley and relinquished of his wallet.
 Edmond is starting to feel all his prejudice and contempt bubbling to the surface and pawns his wedding ring at a pawn shop in exchange for a combat knife in flat refusal to be a victim any longer.

 This is particularly bad news for the shady pimp (Lionel Mark Smith) who offers to find him a “clean girl” and is left coughing up blood and shattered teeth for his insolence.
 Suddenly all the pent-up vitriol, racism, homophobia, atheism, and furious anger explodes from within him and his monotonous white middle-class existence is a thing of the past.